Q2B3/Qlik-AsteriskQueueLogAnalyzer/README.md

 # AsteriskQueueLog-star
-The Asterisk Queue Log analyzer
+The Asterisk Queue Log Analyzer for QlikView